 - Negligently causes physical injury with a deadly weapon.

 - Knowingly isolates a domestic victim from others and family members

-- Offensive touches domestic victim
+- Offensively touches the domestic victim

-In Missouri, domestic assault in the third degree is a Class A misdemeanor and is punishable by fines up to $1000 and/or up to one year in jail.
+In Missouri, domestic assault in the third degree is a Class A misdemeanor and is punishable by fines up to $1000 and/or up-to one year in jail.
 According to Missouri State Law, there are additional charges a domestic assault offender may be subject to, these include, but are not limited to: